Data-Driven Constraints on Magnetar Population: No Evidence for a Distinct White Dwarf Channel: Hierarchical Bayesian Mixture Model

 \section{Hierarchical Bayesian Mixture Model}

-Motivated by the feature-importance ranking derived in Sect.~\ref{exploration}, we construct a hierarchical mixture model in which the probability that source $i$ belongs to the white-dwarf channel, $p_{\mathrm{WD},i}$, is parameterized as a logistic function of $L_{X,i}$, $kT_i$, and $|z_i^{\mathrm{gal}}|$.
+Motivated by the feature-importance ranking derived in Sect.~\ref{exploration}, we construct a hierarchical mixture model in which the probability that source $i$ belongs to the white-dwarf channel is denoted by $\pi_i \equiv p_{\mathrm{WD},i}$.
+This mixing probability is parameterized as a logistic function of $\log_{10}L_{X,i}$, $kT_i$, and $|Z_i|$.